-From 01 July 2016, VAT refunds will no longer be allowed.
-Enterprises have to carry forward input VAT instead.
+From 01 July 2016, VAT refunds will no longer be allowed, except the following cases:

-For exporters, where excess input VAT credits exceed VND300 million, a refund may be granted on a monthly/ quarterly basis however, the amount of input VAT relating to export sales to be refunded must not exceed 10% of export revenue .
-Newly established entities in the pre-operation investment phase may claim VAT refunds on a yearly basis or where the accumulated VAT credits exceed VND300 million.
+- For exporters, where excess input creditable VAT exceeds VND300 million, a refund may be granted on a monthly/ quarterly basis, however, the amount of input VAT relating to export sales to be refunded must not exceed 10% of export revenue. - Newly established entities in the pre-operation investment phase may claim VAT refunds on a yearly basis or where the accumulated VAT credits exceed VND300 million.